j23414/mango-user-guide/graph_mathematics.md

 # Graph Mathematics

-A Suppose you have two graphs called A and B.

-One of the strengths of Gel is it's set of graph mathematics.
-This allows you to combine and compare many heterogeneous graphs in a typed command.
+One of the strengths of Gel is its set of graph mathematics.
+Graph mathematics allow you to combine and compare many heterogeneous graphs.
+Each graph is treated as a unit that can be added, subtracted, or otherwise combined with each other.
+Gel takes care of the complications of graph attribute conflicts and merging.

 What might you want to do with two graphs?
 You may want to combine them together.
-Thus we have graph addition.

 ```
 graph(nt,lt) A;